Springtime planting in your Greenhouse

-Springtime may sound like a long time off, but if you are reading this in January, chances are many a gardener will begin their annual seed planting from next month.
-To get the most of the relatively short British summers, the season needs to be extended as far as possible, by planting earlier and protecting plants for as long as one can into autumn.
+Spring may seem a long time off, but if you are reading this in January, chances are many gardeners will begin their annual seed planting from next month.
+To get the most of the relatively short British summers, the season needs to be extended as far as possible, by planting earlier and protecting plants for as long as you can into Autumn.

 Aside from the cold, the greatest issue facing any springtime seed sowing plan is the lack of light.
-Some gardeners actually argue that they can afford to plant seeds a few weeks later than those who plant in February, and that their seedlings will soon catch up.
 Of course, it also depends on where in the country you live – those in the South generally have a longer planting season by as much as possibly 2-3 weeks.
 Others like to use artificial light to spur their seedlings along.

 If you do go down the plug-plant route, it’s important that you choose delivery at the right time.
-Too early in the season (most suppliers send at set times anyway) and it could be counter-productive as the plants could mature too quickly before the weather outside the greenhouse warms up to safe enough levels.
+Too early in the season could be counter-productive as the plants could mature too quickly before the weather outside the greenhouse warms up to safe enough levels.
 Ordering on a Friday could mean plants are sitting in jiffy bags in a Post Office over the weekend.
-But again, a reputable supplier will probably factor this in.
-But if timed delivery is an option, it’s worth spending the extra couple of pounds to select a day when you can expect these.
+Reputable plant suppliers usually offer a timed delivery option and it’s worth spending the extra couple of pounds to select a day when you will be at home to receive your plants.

-As soon as they arrive, it’s important than the plants are removed from the packaging and left to recover somewhere with a degree of light and warmth (not strong heat like a radiator) for a few hours.
-Once they have started to pick up slightly, and you’ve given them gentle water, these can be stood more upright before you pot them up into their own respective flower pots.
-The plugs will then continue to grow with your careful nurturing until the point when they can be planted out in late spring (generally, it depends on the plant type).
+As soon as they arrive, it’s important than the plants are removed from the packaging and left to recover somewhere with a degree of natural light and warmth for a few hours.
+Once they have started to pick up slightly, and you’ve given them a gentle water, they will begin to look more upright, and you can pot them up into their own respective flower pots.
+The plugs will then continue to grow with your careful nurturing until the point when they can be planted out in late Spring, providing early colour and saving you the cost of buying larger, more mature plants.